You are home with your new Baby – Now What?

 I truly hope this post will help you with the first few days/weeks at home.
 Just know that you are not the only one going through it out there.
 It is part of becoming a mother and you will be OK and do great!

-*I am not a licensed professional whatsoever, by any means, just a Mom that has been Momming for five years with 2 kids and this is what I have learned after giving birth twice*
+*I am not a licensed professional whatsoever, by any means, just a Mom of six years, with 2 kids and this is what I have learned after giving birth twice*